Old Colonists’ Museum Ephemera Collection

 If anyone reading knows any more about this curious annotation or the fate of the medal please do let us know in the comments.
 While the medal is not part of the OCM Ephemera Collection it does include a ball programme from 1868 where Heaphy was one of the stewards:

-Ref: OCM Ephemera - 'Ball to His Excellency the Governor and Lady Bowen', 29 April 1868, Sir George Grey Special Collections, Auckland Libraries.
+Ref: OCM Ephemera - 'Ball to His Excellency the Governor and Lady Bowen', 29 April 1868, Auckland Libraries Heritage Collections.

 At the beginning of last month Carolyn wrote a post about Great Barrier Island’s Pigeon Post, and we put up a photograph of a Pigeongram.
 The original Pigeongram that was sent for help is also actually in the OCM Ephemera collection:

 Ref: OCM Ephemera - Pigeongram sent to Henry Winkelmann, Sea View, Alton Road.
-From Charles Werner on Great Barrier Island, 30 September 1900, Sir George Grey Special Collections, Auckland Libraries.
+From Charles Werner on Great Barrier Island, 30 September 1900, Auckland Libraries Heritage Collections.

 Do check back over the next few months to see more wonderful items from the Old Colonists’ Museum Ephemera Collection.
 In the meantime you can search for ephemera via the Ephemera Index (using the keywords ‘old colonists’ museum’ for the digitised OCM materials) and read more about some of our opera ephemera here.